swissChili/bluejay/doc/filesystem.rst

 Filesystem drivers are still a work in progress.
 To test a file system you will want to create and mount a virtual block device.
-The makefile in ``src/kernel`` will generate an ``hd0.img`` EXT2 disk image for you automatically.
+The makefile in ``src/kernel`` will generate an ``hd0_ext2.img`` EXT2 disk image for you automatically.
 The default size is 32 megabytes, but you can create your own of any size if you want.
 Once the image has been created it will be loaded by QEMU automatically.

 In order to write to the virtual hard disk from your host operating system you should mount it.
 The ``make mount`` command in ``src/kernel`` mount the image to ``$(BLUEJAY_ROOT)/mnt``.
-It will automatically give read and write permissions to the current user.
-This operation uses ``sudo`` internally, you will be prompted for your password.
+If you are using an EXT2 filesystem you should probably change the owner of that directory once it is mounted so that you can write to it.

 Virtual Filesystem
 ------------------